PeterStrick/GooberAlert/README.md

 ## Building

-- Git and .Net 7 are required to Build the project
+- Git and .Net 8 are required to Build the project
 - The use of the build.ps1 Script is to automatically replace each instance of the Word `Peter` with the File name of the PNG File, this can be rewritten in another Language eg Bash or done manually as the Word `Peter` only appears inside of `MainWindow.axaml` and `GooberAlert.csproj`
   - After those words were replaced and dotnet published the executable, a `git reset --hard` is done to revert the renaming and move onto the next PNG File
+- Audio on Linux requires the `sfml` and `csfml` System packages to be installed